 In what ways have Radix Primitives helped you and your company?

 Radix Primitives allow us to build accessible and customisable components for our design system, without forcing us into a pre-defined style.
 Radix is the perfect starting point for our design system, because most of the primitives line up with our exact needs.
 This saves us a lot of time reinventing the wheel.

 What are your thoughts on Radix developer experience?

 What we like the most about Radix is the fact that its developer experience is so fresh.
 It's not bloated by tons of components or conventions you should adhere to.
 It just provides a great set of primitive components that are easy to customise and easy to style to our own needs.

 It was clear from the start that the developer experience was one of the main selling points for Radix.
-We use Typescript in combination with VSCode and the code suggestions Radix provides out of the box because of this make the API very easy to implement.
+We use TypeScript in combination with VSCode and the code suggestions Radix Primitives provide out of the box because of this make the API very easy to implement.
 We rarely need to re-read the documentation after implementing a primitive.

 Another themeable React component library, Chakra UI, while great in its own way, became so bloated with its own rules and utils that I stopped recommending it.

 Radix just provides you with logical props and straightforward typings.
 Each component is separately versioned which allows us to pick and choose which primitives we want to implement.
 We like the simplicity of this.